The Saw Doctors: Lottery win

 In April 1993, the Saw Doctors' keyboard and accordion player Tony Lambert, who had previously played with Bonnie Tyler and Alex Harvey, won IR£852,000 (2023: approx. €2 million) when he won the jackpot in the Irish National Lottery's Lotto game.
 Lambert, who at the time was living in a converted bus that he had driven from his native Wales to Galway and parked just off the N17 road, had purchased his winning ticket in a local Claregalway shop.
 After his win, he left the band and settled in County Galway, where he restored an old house and built his own recording studio.

 Coincidentally, the Saw Doctors' song "To Win Just Once" was written and recorded shortly before Lambert hit the Lotto jackpot.
 It is the only song on the Same Oul' Town album featuring him.
-Lambert died in Thailand in April 2018 iafter a long battle with heart disease.
+Lambert died in Thailand in April 2018 after a long battle with heart disease.